The Aharonov-Bohm effect in mesoscopic Bose-Einstein condensates: Conclusion

+where $\an{s}{j}$ and $\cn{s}{j}$ are the annihilation and creation operator at site $j$ in the source leads, ${\nn{s}{j}=\cn{s}{j}\an{s}{j}}$ is the particle number operator, $J$ is the intra-lead hopping, $L_\text{S}$ the number of source lead sites and $U$ is the on-site interaction between particles.
+The drain lead has a similar Hamiltonian, with length $L_\text{D}$ and respective operators $\an{d}{j}$ and $\cn{d}{j}$.
+The coupling Hamiltonian between the source lead and ring, and ring and drain lead is

+where $K$ is the coupling strength.
+The ring Hamiltonian is the same as defined in the main text.}

-\sectionappendix{{ I. Time dynamics}} \sectionappendix{Analytic results on the time-dynamics of non-interacting particles} In this section, we derive analytic results for the time evolution in the dynamics between source and drain.
+\sectionappendix{Analytic results on the time-dynamics of non-interacting particles} In this section, we derive analytic results for the time evolution in the dynamics between source and drain.
 To investigate the Hamiltonian, it is convenient to write the ring Hamiltonian in Fourier space (for ${U=0}$)

 where $\an{b}{j}$ ($\cn{b}{j}$) the Fourier transform of the annihilation (creation) operator of the ring.

 In the following, we assume that all the particles are initially loaded into the source.
 We investigate the dynamics for weak coupling ${K\ll J}$ or for small number of ring sites $L$.
 The time evolution is governed by the eigenmodes $\ket{\Psi_\text{j}}$ with energy $E_j$.
 It is given by ${\ket{\Psi(t)}=\sum_j\expU{-iE_jt}\ket{\Psi_\text{j}}\bra{\Psi_\text{j}}\ket{\Psi(0)}}$.
 We define the coefficient of the overlap between eigenstate and initial condition ${A_j=\braket{\Psi_\text{j}}{\Psi(0)}}$.
 Due to the symmetry of the system, the spectrum has pairs of eigenvalues $\pm E_j$.
 We find that the absolute value of $A_j$ is the same for these pairs (the sign depends on the parity), in both source and drain.
 Using these properties, we can write the dynamics for the density in source $n_\text{S}$ for each eigenvalue pair, where $j$ is summed over $L/2+1$ eigenvalue pairs in ascending order of the eigenvalues